sadahsn/server-applicant-test-18/README.md

  * Extend the DriverDo to map the selected car to the driver.
  * Add example data to resources/data.sql

+Ans:
+* CarController has all CRUD operations
+* DriverController is extended with additional functionalities like selectCar, deSelectCar.
+* DriverDo is mapped with selected car id.
+* Added example data to data.sql.
+Schema related infomation is in schema.aql
 ---

 ## Task 2
 First come first serve: A car can be selected by exactly one ONLINE Driver.
 If a second driver tries to select a already used car you should throw a CarAlreadyInUseException.

+Ans:
+DriverController.selectCar and DriverController.deSelectCar implementation has this feature.
 ---